DarkStarSword/3d-fixes/__game_list__/README.md

 "Nice Game _(UPDATED 10/14)_" --> "Nice Game"

-The script can cope with some variations and combinations of these - if you want to use a title that is not getting translated properly send me a note and I'll adapt the regular expressions or add an override.
+The script can cope with some variations and combinations of these - if you want to use a title that is not getting transformed properly send me a note and I'll adapt the regular expressions or add an override.

-In the event that multiple posts exist for the same game (see below), these translations will not be performed on the individual posts to allow the different posts to more easily be distinguished.
-The group heading will still have the translations applied.
+In the event that multiple posts exist for the same game (see below), these transformations will not be performed on the individual posts to allow the different posts to more easily be distinguished.
+The group heading will still have the transformations applied.

 Grouping Posts for the Same Game
 --------------------------------